 Step 09: Prepare The Intake Assembly

 After setting the media, it’s now time to prepare the intake assembly of the canister filter.
-Intake assembly is the part of the filter that draws the water from the tank towards the filter pump.
+The intake assembly is the part of the filter that draws the water from the tank toward the filter pump.

 You need to screw the inlet hose (provided in the kit) into the “in” port of the filter.
 Make sure that it’s screwed in tightly so that there are no leaks.